How to Apply

 To be considered for acceptance, an applicant must provide the following as part of a complete online application for admission.
 For details regarding the items below please review the Admission Application Instructions.

 Graduate Admission Application

 Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
-Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
-Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
+Please note that transcripts are required regardless of the number of credits taken or if the credits were transferred to another school.
+If you previously attended college outside of the United States, an official course-by-course transcript evaluation by World Education Services (WES) or another NACES-member agency is required.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.
 (See checklist)

 Standardized Test Scores

-Satisfactory scores on the Graduate Record Exam (GRE) are required — GRE school code is 2194.
-International applicants must demonstrate their comprehension of the English language by submitting results on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Satisfactory scores (at or above the 50th percentile on all sections) on the General Graduate Record Exam (GRE) or Medical College Admission Test (MCAT) are required — GRE/MCAT school code is 2194.
+International applicants must demonstrate their comprehension of the English language by submitting results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) exam.

 Letters of Recommendation

-Three letters of recommendation are required from faculty who have taught you courses.
+Three letters of recommendation are required from faculty who have taught your courses.
 To electronically request recommendations, you must list your recommenders and their contact information on your application.
-We advise that you follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
-Additionally, it is your responsibility to confirm that your recommenders will submit letters by your application deadline and follow up with recommenders who have not completed their recommendations.
-For summer 2017 and future terms, request recommendations with your application or through the Discover Drexel portal after you submit your application.
+You must follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
+Additionally, it is your responsibility to confirm that your recommenders will submit their letters by your application deadline and follow up with the recommenders who have not completed their recommendations.
+Request recommendations with your application or through the Discover Drexel portal after you submit your application.

 Back to Top